dproctor/personal-website/books.md

 - The Warmth of Other Suns (Isabel Wilkerson)
 - Our Man: Richard Holbrooke and the End of the American Century (George Packer)
 - The Kingdom, the Power, and the Glory: American Evangelicals in an Age of Extremism (Tim Alberta)
+- Unit X: How the Pentagon and Silicon Valley Are Transforming the Future of War (Raj M. Shah, Christopher Kirchhoff)
+- The Road (Cormac McCarthy)

 {% for post in site.posts %}